Clofen (Baclofen)

 What Is Clofen Used For?

-Clofen contains baclofen, a muscle relaxant that helps reduce muscle stiffness and spasms to make you more mobile and better able to manage your daily activities.
+Clofen contains baclofen, a muscle relaxant that helps reduce stiffness and spasms in muscles, improving mobility and daily activities.

 Primary Uses

-Clofen is used to treat muscle spasms that occur in various conditions such as multiple sclerosis and diseases or physical injuries of the spinal cord.
+Clofen is primarily used to treat muscle spasms associated with conditions like multiple sclerosis and spinal cord injuries.

 How It Works